Search: Advanced search

 It is clear that jockeys are not adhering to current rules, as evidenced by over 100 Victorian jockeys breaking the rules over a three-month period following the inclusion of backhand strikes in December 2015.
 A 2012 study also showed that the whip rules were not being effectively enforced by stewards, and penalties were not acting as a deterrent.
 A further study which reviewed Steward Reports in 2013 and 2016 showed that the most commonly recorded breaches were forehand whip use on more than five occasions before the 100-metre (m) mark (44%), and whip use where the jockey’s arm was raised above shoulder height (24%).
 Whilst whipping continues, welfare could be improved by reviewing annual whip breach rule statistics to identify key areas to inform strategies to improve policy, education and regulation.

 Australian Jockeys are now demanding a weakening of whip rules, claiming that horses that are whipped more will have an unfair advantage over those who are not.

 How you can help

-Racing Australia is currently reviewing its whip rules - if you would like to make a your concerns over whip use known, please make a submission by Friday 5 August by emailing firstname.lastname@example.org
+Racing Australia sets the whip rules - if you would like to make your concerns over whip use known, please email firstname.lastname@example.org

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.